FSO-Salary

 Take a moment and look at the image above to get an idea of your grade/step if you enter the Foreign Service today.

-Takeaway 3: You can determine your entry-level FSO grades and steps by combining education achieved and years of QE attained.
+Takeaway 3: You can determine your entry-level FSO grades and steps by combining the education achieved and the years of QPE attained.

 Attempt to match salary

-Once you calculate your grade and step, the Bureau of Global Talent Management will attempt to match your current salary.
+Once you calculate your grade and step, the Bureau of Human Resources will attempt to match your current salary.

 So what does this mean?